holographxyz/holograph-protocol/C4_README.md

 | `abstract/ERC721H.sol`         | helper contract to use as base when creating custom ERC721 holographable contracts | 82            |
 | `abstract/ERC20H.sol`          | helper contract to use as base when creating custom ERC20 holographable contracts  | 82            |

+## Areas Of Concern

+1. Bridging NFTs
+   - Can bridge tokens be sent out to a secondary network?
+   - Can bridge tokens be received on the secondary network?
+   - Can someone bridge an NFT while not being the owner of the NFT?
+   - Can a payload be constructed to exploit or spoof a bridge request?
+2. Jobs
+   - Can a bridge job be created to manually select an operator?
+   - Can a bridge job be created to manually select a pod?
+   - Can a bridge job be completed by the primary operator?
+   - Can a bridge job be completed by a secondary operator, if the primary operator has not completed the job?
+   - Can a bridge job be completed by ANYONE after primary and secondary operators fail to complete a job?
+   - Are job operators who fail to complete jobs slashed correctly?
+3. Operator
+   - Can an operator bond to a pod?
+   - Can an operator bond to a pod that does not exist?
+   - Can an operator join a pod without bonding?
+   - Are the bond amounts computed correct?
+   - Can the bond amount be exploited? spoofed?
+   - Are operators
+   - Can an operator remove their bond?
+   - Can an operator remove their bond after being slashed?

 ## Directory Structure

 <pre>